simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 * **Compatibility**: Ensure that the new disk is compatible with your system's hardware and operating system.
 * **Capacity**: Choose a disk with sufficient capacity to meet your storage needs and future growth.
-* **Performance**: Consider the speed and performance of the new disk, especially if you are upgrading from an older, slower disk.
+* **Performance**: Consider the speed and performance of the new disk, especially if you're upgrading from an older, slower disk.
 * **Reliability**: Look for disks with a good track record of reliability and durability.

 It is also important to follow these best practices when upgrading or replacing disks: